This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-An acute cough usually goes away on its own within 3 to 4 weeks.
+An acute cough usually goes away on its own.
 Ask your healthcare provider about medicines you can take to decrease your cough.
-You may need medicine to treat allergies or decrease swelling in your airways.
-If you have a bacterial infection, you may need antibiotics.
+You may need medicine to stop the cough, decrease swelling in your airways, or help open your airways.
+Medicine may also be given to help you cough up mucus.
+If you have an infection caused by bacteria, you may need antibiotics.

 When should I seek immediate care?